Cloumy074/Vanier_420-SF3-RE_F25_Team-Project/docs/project_plan/ProjectPlan_WavesSimulator.typ

 = Project Summary
 == Project Idea
-The _Interactive Wave Physics Simulator_ is an interactive application that demonstrates various types of waves.
-The purpose is to provide an educational tool for college students to understand better the concept of waves as it is also one of the *Physics* course for _Computer Science and Mathematic_ students in Quebec.
+The _Interactive Wave Physics Simulator_ is an interactive application that simulate various types of waves.
+The purpose is to provide an educational tool for college students to understand better the concept of waves as it is also part of contents for our *Physics* course for _Computer Science and Mathematic_ students in Quebec.

 The application will allow users to modify parameters (frequency, amplitude, wavelength, etc.) in real time and visualize waves equations and their mathematical relationships.